crossterm-rs/crossterm/README.md

     - Windows 8.1 (N)
 - Ubuntu Desktop Terminal
     - Ubuntu 17.10
-- Arch linux Konsole
+- (Arch, Manjaro) KDE Konsole

 This crate supports all Unix terminals and windows terminals down to Windows 7 but not all of them have been tested.
 If you have used this library for a terminal other than the above list without issues feel free to add it to the above list, I really would appreciate it.

 ## Notice
-This library is not stable yet but I expect it to not to change that much anymore.
+This library is average stable now but I don't expect it to not to change that much.
-And if there are any changes that affect previous versions I will [describe](https://github.com/TimonPost/crossterm/blob/master/docs/UpgradeManual.md) what to change when upgrading Crossterm to a newer version.
+If there are any changes that will affect previous versions I will [describe](https://github.com/TimonPost/crossterm/blob/master/docs/UpgradeManual.md) what to change to upgrade.

 ## Todo
 I still have some things in mind to implement.